 One extra tip is to include testimonials of previous customers to increase trust in your business to be able to deliver a high-quality product or service on time.
-Finally, being able to connect your businesses data silos, people, operations and customers using a platform like Microsoft Dynamics 360 can give you an edge (user guides at Usedynamics.com if you need more information on why and how).
+Finally, being able to connect your businesses data silos, people, operations and customers using a platform like Microsoft Dynamics 360 can give you an edge (you might try out Usedynamics.com for users guides if you need more information).
 All this will allow you to start turning prospective customers into loyal fans who consistently buy from your brand and promote your business.

 An online business has no future with loyal and passionate fans

 Fans are a group of “loyal” customers who promote your business typically by word of mouth.
 Having fans is very important as at the same price, people prefer to buy from those they know and trust or can be vouched for.
 Satisfied customers can be the main ambassadors for your business and will allow a small business to acquire significant amounts of new customers through word of mouth without spending a marketing budget.
 Additionally, fans can create a “social shield” for a company, protecting and drowning out any online criticism a company may suffer (whether warranted or not).

 So how you do cultivate fans and turn them from loyal customers to fanatics?
 Start by sharing your values, provide excellent customer support before, during and after the sale, and involve customers by asking their opinion and listening to their suggestions.